aspose-email-cloud/aspose-email-cloud-python/README.md

 ### Prerequisites

-To use this SDK, you need an App SID and an App Key; they can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) (it requires free registration in Aspose Cloud for this).
+To use this SDK, you need a Client id and a Client secret; they can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) (it requires free registration in Aspose Cloud for this).

 ### Installation